 Because roads on the Big Island are often narrow and winding, distances are typically given in time rather than mileage.
 Traveling south on Highway 11 from Hilo to Kona will take close to 3 hours, and driving Highway 19 around the north will take about 2 hours.
 The speed limit never exceeds 55 mph (88 kph).

-Highway 200 (the Saddle Road) winds 51 miles east-west through the middle of the Big Island, across the saddle that runs between Mauna Loa and Mauna Kea.
+Highway 200 (the Saddle Road) is the only highway that crosses east-west through the middle of the Big Island, winding 51 miles (82 km) across the saddle that runs between Mauna Loa and Mauna Kea.
 On a clear day this is a very scenic drive, offering expansive views as you cross the saddle between these mammoth volcanoes.

 If you are in a hurry to get across to the other side of the island, this route can shave about 30 minutes off the northern route (Highway 19), except when encountering construction or bad weather.
 You should expect delays from ongoing road widening and re-routing on the east side of the Saddle Road closer to Hilo.
 Large sections of the highway remain unpaved.